rsonger/software-engineering-lab/_posts/2025-06-04-geometry_and_material.md

 <input type="checkbox" class="checkbox inline"> Make sure there are no errors and save the file.

 We calculate coordinates for the grid on the $xy$-plane by defining vertices for vertical lines first and horizonal lines second.
-Apps that use the grid mesh will be able to easily rotate it $90°$ in any direction to place it along the desired plane.
+Apps that use the grid mesh will be able to easily rotate the mesh $90°$ in any direction to place it along the desired plane.

-The `ticks` list contains values of coordinates along the axis perpendicular to each line.
+The `ticks` list specifies positions for each line that extends perpendicular to an axis.
 Then, the first `for` loop uses the values in `ticks` as $x$-coordinates for vertical lines.
-The second `for` loop also uses the same `ticks` values but sets them to the $y$-coordinates of horizontal lines instead.
+The second `for` loop then uses the same `ticks` values but sets them to the $y$-coordinates of horizontal lines instead.

 The `major_color` parameter sets the color for the two center lines while the `minor_color` parameter sets the color for all the rest.
 Like the `get_axes_helper` function, the `get_grid_helper` function directly returns the mesh which our apps can then place in their scene to render the grid.